Sulayre/WebfishingLure/README.md

 ``flags`` is an optional array argument that Lure uses to toggle certain functionality on your new content, here's a list of flags and their uses:

+- ``Lure.loot_table(loot_table_name)`` is a special flag that lets you set a non-vanilla loot table to a fish, that way custom maps can have specific types of fish show up.
+This allows you to for example add new fish to other people's custom maps if they have a special loot_table!

 *the following 2 flags will add your new cosmetic/tool/prop to your inventory automatically, but with different conditions*
 - ``FREE_UNLOCK`` will make the cosmetic/item/prop remain unlocked forever.
 - ``LOCK_AFTER_SHOP_UPDATE``  will make the cosmetic/item/prop remain unlocked until the modded item shop integration update is out, it will lock them after that update drops and the flag will become obsolete.